ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

     [suggestion](https://tiptap.dev/api/utilities/suggestion#render) configurations.
 This event fires with the `eventData` containing the current text that is added after the `@` character.

-    This event will be triggered in the following scenarios to perform filtering in the client application:
+    This event will be triggered in the following scenarios to perform filtering in the client application.
+The below scenarios will also fire when there is a configuration element `nimble-rich-text-mention-users` even without the mapping elements:

     1. When a user inserts the character (e.g., `@`) into the editor, which activates the mention popup.
     2. When a user adds or removes text after inserting the mention character into the editor.
     3. When a user repositions the cursor between the text segments added after the mention character.
-    4. When there is configuration element `nimble-rich-text-mention-users` but with no mapping elements.

     Refer the [accessibility](#accessibility) section to know more details about when it requires to emit the event for performing the filtering in the client application.